DenJens/Hangfire.Documentation/configuration/using-sql-server.rst

 .. admonition:: Snapshot isolation is not supported!
    :class: warning

-   **Applies only to Hangfire < 1.5.9**: Ensure your database doesn't use the snapshot isolation level, and the ``READ_COMMITTED_SNAPSHOT`` option (another name is *Is Read Committed Snapshot On*) **is disabled**.
+   **Applies only to Hangfire < 1.5.9**: Ensure your database does not use the snapshot isolation level, and the ``READ_COMMITTED_SNAPSHOT`` option (another name is *Is Read Committed Snapshot On*) **is disabled**.
 Otherwise some of your background jobs will not be processed.

 Configuration
 --------------

-The package provides extension methods for ``GlobalConfiguration`` class.
+The package provides extension methods for the ``GlobalConfiguration`` class.
 Choose either a `connection string <https://www.connectionstrings.com/sqlconnection/>`_ to your SQL Server or a connection string name, if you have it.

 .. code-block:: c#